gmulberry/Advent-of-Code/README.md

 I am including any puzzle input text files as "input.txt".
 For some of the days I am also including other input files, usually "input1.txt" or similar that were used in the process of solving the puzzle.
 Sometimes these are examples given by the puzzle itself, or were created by me to help solve the puzzle.

+Edit:
+For 2023, I am going to use C++ as my preferred language to solve the puzzles rather than MATLAB.